thibault-charlottin/Evaluate-the-impact-of-following-an-ACC-on-the-behaviour-of-a-human-driver/readme.md

 You can then run the commands in the console.ipynb file

 ## download data
 TO download the TGSIM dataset, follow the links in the data/raw_data folder.
-Preprocessed data is available on request.
+Preprocessed data is available on request.<br>
+Preproceesed data is to be added into a folder named "by_run" daughter of motherfolder "data".

+### happy coding!